Ergonomic Chairs

 Mesh vs foam seat

-Ergonomic chairs are expensive because the adjustment mechanisms — especially in premium options like the Herman Miller Aeron or Steelcase Leap — involve significant engineering.
+Ergonomic chairs are expensive because the adjustment mechanisms — especially in premium options like the Herman Miller Aeron or Steelcase Leap — involve real engineering.
 That said, the $300–$500 range has improved substantially in the last five years, and there are genuinely good chairs that don’t require a four-figure spend.

 The Honest Price Guidance